bunq/doc/DESCRIPTION.md

 0. Open a session to the bunq server.
 1. Get the id of the account you want to use to receive the money from the bunq users:
 	- Call `GET monetary-account`.
-Check the ids of the accounts and save the id of the account you want to transfer customer money to
+Check the ids of the accounts and save the id of the account you want to transfer customer money to.
-2. Send a payment request.
+2. Create a draft payment.
-	- Call `POST request-inquiry` and pass the following parameters:
+	- Call `POST draft-payment` and pass the following parameters:
 		1. monetary-accountID
 		2. userID
 		3. the customer’s email address, phone number or IBAN in the *counterparty_alias*
 3. If the user confirms their intent to make the payment, we carry out the transaction.
-4. Check the status of the payment via `GET request-inquiry` using the payment id parameter returned in the previous step.
+4. Check the status of the payment via `GET draft-payment` using the draft payment id parameter returned in the previous step.
 ![bunq_PISP](https://static.bunq.com/assets/doc/20190313_PISP_flow.jpg)